-Dogs breeds vary greatly in size, temperament, and needs, and you'll want to share your life with a dog who will thrive in your environment and with your family.
+Dogs breeds vary greatly in size, temperament, and needs (such as dogs that don't shed), and you'll want to share your life with a dog who will thrive in your environment and with your family.
 According to the ASPCA, millions of animals are given to shelters every year because a family's needs don't match those of the pet.
 Set yourselves up for success by learning more about the dogs you're interested in.

 Remember that every dog is different, and so your greatest resource will be the shelter or breeder you're buying from.
 Ask lots of questions!
 And if a specific doggie personality would be a dealbreaker for you, consider adopting an older dog, since their behaviors and needs will be much easier to discern than those of a new puppy.

 Take a look at some of the best dog breeds for different lifestyles.

 If you're looking for a hiking buddy, hunting partner, or camping mate, take a look at these dogs that love the outdoors.
 They may even help to keep you in shape!

 If you're a globe-trotter, consider getting a dog that will love traveling with you.
 These breeds are great adapters to new situations, and will be well-heeled in no time.